mozilla/DeepSpeech/doc/TRAINING.rst

    mkdir fine_tuning_checkpoints
    python3 DeepSpeech.py --n_hidden 2048 --checkpoint_dir path/to/checkpoint/folder --epochs 3 --train_files my-train.csv --dev_files my-dev.csv --test_files my_dev.csv --learning_rate 0.0001

-Note: the released models were trained with ``--n_hidden 2048``\ , so you need to use that same value when initializing from the release models.
+Notes about the release checkpoints: the released models were trained with ``--n_hidden 2048``\ , so you need to use that same value when initializing from the release models.
 Since v0.6.0, the release models are also trained with ``--train_cudnn``\ , so you'll need to specify that as well.
 If you don't have a CUDA compatible GPU, then you can workaround it by using the ``--load_cudnn`` flag.
 Use ``--helpfull`` to get more information on how the flags work.

-Also, you cannot use ```automatic_mixed_precision``` when loading released models.
+You also cannot use ```--automatic_mixed_precision``` when loading release checkpoints, as they do not use automatic mixed precision training.

 If you try to load a release model without following these steps, you'll get an error similar to this:

 .. code-block::

-   Key cudnn_lstm/rnn/multi_rnn_cell/cell_0/cudnn_compatible_lstm_cell/bias/Adam not found in checkpoint
+   E Tried to load a CuDNN RNN checkpoint but there were more missing variables than just the Adam moment tensors.

 Transfer-Learning (new alphabet)